 This is a great option if you are traveling with family or friends who wouldn’t be able to make the hike up to the top but still want to see the view from the top of Natural Bridge.

 There are easy hikes once you get off the Skylift with scenic views of the area.

 The Skylift is not open year-round so make sure that you double-check their operation schedule.

 There is a fee but in my opinion, it’s totally worth it to save time and steps.
 You can opt for a round trip ride or one way.

-Pricing accurate at the time of posting.
+Pricing is accurate at the time of posting.
 Check the Skylift website before you go.

-*Tickets can be purchased for one way at the top or bottom of the Skylift.
+*Tickets can be purchased one way at the top or bottom of the Skylift.

 If you have younger kids hold on to them extra tight.
-The Skylift is basically like a chair lift with a bar across you.
+The Skylift is basically like a chair lift with a bar that goes across you.

 The Skylift Season at Natural Bridge